 This certification is deemed to accompany this Quarterly Report on Form 10-Q, but is not deemed "filed" for purpose of Section 18 of the Securities Exchange Act of 1934, as amended, or otherwise.

-Michael J. Hall
+/s/ Michael J. Hall

-Vice President - Financial And Chief Financial Officer

-October 10, 2002
+Michael J. Hall Vice President - Financial And Chief Financial Officer October 10, 2002